Kadovar

 Kadovar is a volcanic island in Papua New Guinea northeast of the much larger island of New Guinea.
-The volcano erupted in January 2018 and the eruption is ongoing as of 2021.
+The volcano erupted in January 2018 and the eruption is ongoing as of 2023, although the activity level is generally considered to be low.
 There were some heightened thermal phenomena in 1976.

 Geography

 Kadovar is part of the Schouten Islands about 25 km north of the mouth of the Sepik River.
 It is 1.5 km long and wide.
 The village of Gewai is near the crater rim.
 Authorities had thought around 700 people lived on the island, but this number was related to the registered voters on the island and the actual number was found to be much higher during a re-settlement ordered after the volcano erupted in January 2018.

 History

 The first recorded sighting by Europeans of Kadovar was by the Spanish navigator Yñigo Ortiz de Retez on 21 July 1545 when on board the carrack San Juan trying to return from Tidore to New Spain.

 In 1700 smoke was reported, possibly from an eruption.
 There were further indications of possible imminent eruptions in 1976 and 1981.
 The island's inhabitants were evacuated to the nearby island of Blup Blup in 1976.